Reinforcement Learning Use Cases in Business

 Robotics

 RL is used in robotics for learning complex tasks like manipulation, navigation, and locomotion.
-Robots can learn to perform tasks efficiently through interaction with their environment.
+Robots can learn to perform tasks efficiently through interaction with their environment rather than being explicitly programmed for every scenario.

 Game Playing